3M Tegaderm Film

 Marc Kaplan explains the benefits of and how to apply 3M Tegaderm Film.

-Often you can find yourself having a trouble healing minor wounds in hard to reach places.
-This might include between your fingers, toes or almost anywhere on your body.
+Often you can find yourself having trouble healing minor wounds in hard to reach places.
+This might include between your fingers, toes, or almost anywhere on your body.
 Standard bandages can sometimes not help due to their nature of not maintaining their application.
 I am sure many of you have come across this type of difficulty in your lives.

 However, there are some affordable options available to you to help these small wounds in these tough spots.
 This is where we would like to introduce you to Tegaderm.
 Tegaderm is a medical transparent film dressing used to cover minor skin injuries and puncture sites.
-The most important advantage of 3M Tegaderm film is its breathability and flexibility with movements, thus, making it perfect for areas such as fingers and toes.
+The advantage of 3M Tegaderm film is its breathability and flexibility with movements, thus, making it perfect for areas such as fingers and toes.